 After our tour of the Palace of Versailles, my hubby and I opened up our site map and aimed for the Petit Trianon.
 This was Marie Antoinette’s favourite little getaway from the rigors and responsibilities of palace life.
 But we were quickly sidetracked when we came upon a smattering of rustic medieval-looking buildings.
-This was the Hameau de la Reine, or Queen’s Hamlet.
+This was the Hameau de la Reine, or the Queen’s Hamlet.

 Marie Antoinette ordered the construction of the hamlet in 1783.
 She had a great love and fascination for the country life, and these buildings certainly reflect that.
-The hamlet, built in the Norman style between 1783 and 1787, included eleven houses and a farm, which provided food for the palace.
+The Queen’s Hamlet, built in the Norman style between 1783 and 1787, included eleven houses and a farm, which provided food for the palace.

 It didn’t appear as though any of these buildings were open to the public.
 However there were a few that were undergoing restoration.
 The most obvious and dramatic restoration was happening with a large building called the “Queen’s House”:

 Needless to say, the house was abandoned after the French Revolution and fell into disrepair.
 The Queen’s House and surrounding buildings are currently under restoration to their original architectural styles.
 This includes any additions from the First Empire and Restoration periods.
 The interiors are also undergoing restoration to their First Empire glory.

 They had a wonderful display detailing the renovation work.
 This included a picture of what the Queen’s House looks like underneath all the scaffolding.
 The house is actually two separate buildings, joined by a wooden gallery.
 The fashion house Dior is sponsoring the restoration work.

 Most of the gardens in the Queen’s Hamlet are still true to their original 18th Century layouts, though.
 In fact, the hamlet gardens included fruit trees, vineyards and vegetable gardens:

 The best part of the Queen’s Hamlet, though, is the actual farm itself.
 It’s gorgeous!